FOREX-Dollar slips after Powell strikes balanced tone on inflation

 Japanese real wages rose for the first time in nine months thanks to robust temporary bonuses, data on Tuesday showed.

-The Reserve Bank of Australia on Tuesday raised its cash rate by 25 basis points, as expected, but reiterated that further increases would be needed.
+The Reserve Bank of Australia on Tuesday raised its cash rate by 25 basis points.

 World FX rateshttps://tmsnrt.rs/2RBWI5E